 I'm targeting compatibility with Chrome as old as 49 and Firefox as old as 52, which were the last versions of those browsers available on Windows XP.
 This seems to also give me good coverage over Safari on macOS as well as iOS and Android browsers.
 If you notice an issue in anything newer than those old relics, please let me know.

-On iOS 15, it seems like audio playback stops when Safari is not in the foreground.
+Since iOS 15, it seems like audio playback stops when Safari is not in the foreground.
 The audio usually stops at the end of the current song.
-What I'm seeing in the debugger is that the lofi.limo successfully gets the next song and asks Safari to play it.
+What I'm seeing in the debugger is that the Limo successfully gets the next song and asks Safari to play it.
 Safari agrees and even comes back a moment later to say that playback has started.
 But no audio is played.
 Sometimes the audio will stop sooner: when the screen turns off or shortly after.

 This looks to me like a design choice on Apple's part.
 I don't expect them to change it in the near future.